-When Veronica Chase used to think about “activists,” she pictured angry and aggressive rioters tossing red paint on fur coats and throwing bricks through shop windows.
+When Veronica used to think about “activists,” she pictured angry and aggressive rioters tossing red paint on fur coats and throwing bricks through shop windows.
 Now, when she wants to picture an activist, she just looks in the mirror.

 “I never realized how influential I could be simply by telling my own personal story to legislators,” Veronica says.
 “It’s empowering!”

 Diagnosed with MS in 2009 at the age of 28, Veronica very quickly lost her ability to work.
 While trying to manage the exhaustion, depression and physical and cognitive issues caused by her MS, she was also caring for her younger sister, who has cerebral palsy.
 Fortunately, Washington’s “Disability Lifeline” program was truly just that – a lifeline that covered Veronica’s $4,000 a month prescription drug bills and provided a safety net for housing and other expenses.

 Veronica became an office volunteer for the Greater Northwest Chapter, working 15 hours a week researching ways to connect people living with MS to community resources.
 When the Chapter suggested she expand her volunteerism to include advocacy, she was initially reluctant.

 Then she learned that a gaping hole in the state budget had put the Disability Lifeline program on the chopping block.

 “I was really intimidated at the very thought of going to Olympia and talking to legislators,” Veronica recalls.
 But the Chapter made it easy for her by providing step-by-step tips for the meetings, talking points on the budget bill and even a carpool with another MS Activist.
 She felt well prepared.